A Special Place in the Home

 Consider these points:

-- Every make and model have an EnerGuide rating, not just the most efficient ones.
+- Every make and model has an EnerGuide rating, not just the most efficient ones.

 - Vented gas fireplaces can look attractive and still be energy efficient.